 What I love and find most fulfilling about what we do is when new samples come into the office.
 Seeing our combined ideas and hard work suddenly in front of us as a real life, tangible piece is something we always enjoy!
 It is such an exciting process seeing something come from a sketch into a garment a C/meo Collective girl can wear!

 I’ve been working at Tiff’s for about 5 years now since I started doing my degree at TAFE SA and Flinders University.
 People often comment on the amount of colour we’re surrounded by and it does make a huge difference having such a lovely, bright place of work.
 The only downside is I have ruined a few pieces of clothing by getting splashes of hot pink or mint green on them.

 Cristina Tridente – Couture+Love+Madness

 Cristina Tridente travels overseas annually to select all her fabrics for her bespoke pieces ensuring individuality and the highest quality for every garment.
-Having studied an Advanced Diploma of Applied Fashion Design and Technology at TAFE SA, each piece is hand-crafted by Cristina from her South Australian studio with fabrics sourced from around the globe including Italy, France, India and Asia.
+Each piece is hand-crafted by Cristina at her Norwood studio with fabrics sourced from around the globe including Italy, France, India and Asia.

 There are a lot of firsts in Cristina’s career since she graduated from TAFE SA with an Advanced Diploma of Applied Fashion Design and Technology.
 Cristina’s couture+love+madness label was the first ever Australian label to be invited to showcase at the Qingdao International Fashion Festival in 2015 and was invited back to stage a solo show at the 2016 festival.
 Last year, Cristina was the only Aussie to be accepted into the prestigious international design school Central Saint Martins in London for the Advanced Fashion Summer School.